saturdaifever/PluginsParty/readme.md

 ## Notes About OpenAI Plugins & Models

 The user experience is as good as the underlying model is!
-OpenAI's plugin philosophy seems to be all about that: "Spend time improving the models; don't waste time trying to tweak/tune the plugins!
+OpenAI's plugins philosophy seems to be all about that:
+"Spend time improving the models; don't waste time trying to tweak/tune the plugins!
 Leverage the power of LLMs"

-In terms of plugin handling

-, GPT-4 is amazing, GPT-3.5 is just behind, and Vicuna-13B struggles a little more, but they all manage eventually :)
+In terms of plugin handling: GPT-4 is amazing, GPT-3.5 is just behind, and Vicuna-13B struggles a little more, but they all manage eventually :)

 * Plugin manifests and OpenAPI specifications are public.
 * Plugin invocation how-to and instructions to models about how to handle plugins are not.